ibmf-bioinformatics/MeStanG/README.md

 Resource for simulating *de novo* nanopore datasets resembling systematic sampling sequencing data.

 The pipeline has been tested with Python 3.12.3, using the modules `biopython = 1.83` and `numpy = 1.26.4`.
-It was tested on CentOS Linux 7.9.2009, though it is likely to run on any platform compatible with Python 3.
+It was tested on CentOS Linux 7.9.2009, though it will likely run on any platform compatible with Python 3.
+Multithreading managed by multiprocessing on Python is compatible with Linux but it might not work properly on Windows and MacOS, single-thread runs are compatible with all OS.

 ## Installation